Friday, July 1, 2016

 Hon.
 W. Scott Libbey of Lewiston, prominent in the manufacturing and financial circles of New England and the East, died very suddenly Sunday evening at his summer home in Wayne.
 He had been in poor health for a considerable period, but the immediate cause of death was apoplexy, an attack of which he suffered at almost 5 o'clock that afternoon.
 Mr. Libbey was in his sixty-third year.

 In his death, Lewiston and Auburn lose one of their ablest and most energetic businessmen.
-He was a man who had grown up in these cities, who earned his first money here, and who, by careful investments in property and business in these places, thru his own keen business sagacity and remarkable foresight and judgment increased those early earnings into a fortune of magnitude.
+He was a man who had grown up in these cities, who earned his first money here, and who, by careful investments in property and business in these places, through his own keen business sagacity and remarkable foresight and judgment increased those early earnings into a fortune of magnitude.
 In accomplishing this he made a reputation for himself as a businessman, which was known throughout the length and breadth of New England.

 The story of his life is an interesting one.
 It shows what persistence will accomplish.
 He started as a poor boy, who had to figure out how to make ends meet and died a man of wealth, influence, and importance, not only in his own city but in his State and an entire section of the country.

 Upon completing his education, which ended with his course at the Coburn Classical Institute, Waterville, Mr. Libbey became a telegraph operator and in 1876 came to the Western Union office in Lewiston as its manager, which position he retained until 1880, resigning of his own accord to devote his entire time to other business interests.
 From the start of his career, he was determined to get ahead and reach a point where it could be said he had achieved success.
-It was seldom that he talked of these early days to his friends, but when he did it was a very interesting tale, for the frugality which he practiced in order to get a start in life was astonishing.
+It was seldom that he talked of these early days to his friends, but when he did it was a very interesting tale, for the frugality which he practiced to get a start in life was astonishing.

 As said, from the first he was determined to get on in life.
 With that idea in view, he studied the business world and mastered its various intricacies so that when he made the venture into active affairs as a businessman he knew what he was doing.